jp2321/dl4cv_dev/chapters/chapter4.md

 <exercise id="26"  title="Hands on - CNNs">
     Use a convolutional neural network for classifying the 32 by 32 colored images.
     The first convolutional layer should have 16 filters with a 3 by 3 kernel, followed by a max pooling.
-    The second convolutional layer should have 32 filters with a 3 by 3 kernel The first fully connected layer should connect to a flatten and have 32 neurons Throughout the hidden layers, relu activations are used
+    The second convolutional layer should have 32 filters with a 3 by 3 kernel.
+    The last convolutional layer should be connected via a flatten layer to a dense layer with 32 neurons.
+    Throughout the hidden layers, relu activations are used
 <codeblock id="04_01">